| As the second witness was leaving,

 lady both see the healer as soon as you can."

-This time, the dress fitted perfectly.
+This time, the gown fitted perfectly.

 "You look lovely, melmenya!"